evert/evert.github.com/_posts/2022/2022-03-18-no-dst-is-bad.md

-So when you hear developers excited about the US abolishing DST because it will make their (work) life simpler, remind them this is only true if you never intend your software to be used outside of North America, or if the entire rest of the world makes the same change and also freezes all timezone rules forever!
+So when you hear developers excited about the US abolishing DST because it will make their (work) life simpler, remind them this is only true if you never intend your software to be used outside of North America, or when the entire rest of the world makes the same change and also freezes all timezone rules forever!